10 Tips to Have a Happy and Safe Holi 2026

 7. Play in Safe and Designated Areas

 Celebrate Holi in open spaces or areas specifically prepared for the occasion.
 Ensure the ground is free from sharp objects, slippery spots, or hazardous materials.
 Avoid playing near electrical equipment or busy roads.
-For added safety, set boundaries for water-based activities to prevent excessive wet surfaces.
+To enhance safety, establish boundaries for water-based activities to avoid creating excessively wet surfaces.

 8. Practice Eco-Friendly Water Usage